ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 We are proud to release Elektra 0.8.<<VERSION>>.

+## Possible Introduction Text

+We are proud to present our largest release so far.
+It is the first release of the 0.9.\* version series, which goal is it:

+- to prepare Elektra for 1.0.0
+- to remove compatibility layers
+- to prototypes that did not reach maturity

+The 0.8.\* version series will still be maintained but with a low priority -- the highest priority will be to get Elektra 1.0.0 done.
+If you have maintenance requests and want 0.8.26 to be released, please contact us via business@libelektra.org

+## Business Plans

+To get away from a purely research-oriented approach to a mature foundation, we also need paid employees to fix problems.

+We plan to introduce following ways of income:

+1. donations
+2. paid support/feature requests
+3. consultancy

+If you are interested in any of these, please contact us via business@libelektra.org

+Please note, that Elektra will definitely stay
+100% free software (BSD licensed).

 ## What is Elektra?

 Elektra serves as a universal and secure framework to access